Income Tax Guide 2025 - Income Tax Basic Concepts

 Sum received under a Keyman Insurance Policy

-Sum received other than death benefit under a life insurance plan issued on or after April 1, 2003, but before March 31, 2012.
-In this case, the premium payable in any of the policy years should not be more than 20% of the sum assured.
-For plans issued on or after April 01, 2012, the exemption is allowed on policies with premiums lower than 10% of the sum assured.
+Sum received under a life insurance plan issued on or after April 1, 2003, but before March 31, 2012 where the premium payable in any of the policy years is more than 20% of the sum assured.
+For plans issued on or after April 01, 2012, the exemption is allowed only on policies where annual premium is lower than 10% of the sum assured on death.

-For ULIPs, the maturity payout will be tax-free if the total annual premium in the given fiscal year is under ₹2.5 lakhs.
+For ULIPs, the maturity payout will be tax-free if the total annual premium in the given fiscal year is under ₹2.5 lakhs (basis amendment in 2021).

 Tax Benefits On Purchasing A Life Insurance Policy